-At first I was thinking, “uh…thanks, honey…a…liver.”
-But when life gives you livers, you make mazzafegati.
-Or at least I do.
+This is what I do with the livers of the deer and wild pigs I shoot.
 Mazzafegati is a soft, sweetish liver and pork sausage from Umbria, in central Italy.
 Think of it as a mild-tasting version of Mexican chorizo.

-I’d made a version of it in 2006 when I shot my first wild boar, and it was good, but not great.
+I first made a version of this in 2006 when I shot my first wild boar, and it was good, but not great.
 So I researched the sausage a bit more and found that a) it was supposed to be soft; and b) it cries out for woodsmoke.

 If you’ve ever worked with liver before, you may have noticed that the organ is very, very moist.
 Wet, even.
 And while moisture is critical in sausage-making, too much will ruin a batch.
 One way to deal with the extra moisture is to whip a sausage into an emulsion, like a hot dog.
 Another is to just go with it, which is what I did.